UMN-CMS/HGCal-RPi/README.md

 ```
 This is done automatically on svhgcal01 using the script `etc/setup_routes`.
 Use this script after a reboot, since the routing table we create is not saved.
+Modify the variable `addroutes` in the script to add/delete routes as necessary.

 ### 2. Start
 After setup, run `./reset` to get the Pis ready for data taking.